 It's not enough to be conversant in the language of HR.
 Human resource professionals need to know and contribute to the vision, mission and financial success of the business―otherwise, they won't be taken seriously by the C-suite.
 And on a practical level, they won't be able to execute effective workforce planning or attract, hire and train the right talent, experts say.

 Beyond knowing the company's stock price and how to read a profit and loss statement, HR leaders need to understand the strategic direction of the business and the economic and social environment in which the company operates.
 They need to anticipate and prepare for changes in work and the workforce.
-Only then can HR leaders effectively manage human capital and align HR initiatives with the organization's goals.
+Only then can HR leaders effectively manage the future of human capital and align HR initiatives with the organization's goals.

 HR professionals need to understand something about how business and companies work.
 What does the CEO worry about?
 What does the CFO worry about?
 As HR moves into the C-suite, it needs to start acting like part of the executive team.